 Introduction

 Comparative studies of social relationship structure (i.e. the number of dimensions and the characteristics of those dimensions) are critical to understanding animal sociality and how it evolves (Cords and Aureli 2000; Fraser and Bugnyar 2010).
 One challenge researchers face is how best to define and quantify social relationship structure such that the data are systematic and comparable across studies and taxa.
-Traditionally, social relationships have been described in terms of their affiliative behavior (e.g. rates of grooming, spatial tolerance) and agonistic behavior (e.g. rates of aggression) (Hinde 1976).
+Traditionally, social relationships have been described in terms of affiliative behavior (e.g. rates of grooming, spatial tolerance) and agonistic behavior (e.g. rates of aggression) (Hinde 1976).
 More recently, Cords and Aureli (2000) proposed a 3-component model to define social relationship structure, including relationship ‘value’ (i.e. immediate benefits afforded by the relationship, such as grooming), ‘compatibility (i.e. tolerance based on partners’ shared history, such as tolerance at feeding sites), and ‘security’ (i.e. consistency and predictability in partners’ behavior, such as rates of conflict).

 Data reduction analyses like factor analysis (FA) and principal components analysis (PCA) identify inter-relationships between a set of potentially correlated variables, and cluster correlated variables into fewer discrete categories called “factors” (in FA) or “components” (in PCA) (Field 2009; Gorsuch, 1983).
 Because they can provide researchers with a systematic approach to categorizing different sets of behaviors (e.g. rates of grooming or aggression between group members), data reduction analyses are increasingly being used to describe social relationship structure in animals, such as Japanese macaques (Macaca fuscata; Majolo et al. 2010), Barbary macaques (Macaca sylvanus; McFarland and Majolo 2011), spider monkeys (Ateles geoffroyi; Rebeccini et al. 2011), capuchin monkeys (Sapajus sp., formerly Cebus apella; see Alfaro et al. 2012; Morton et al. 2015), chimpanzees (Pan troglodytes; Fraser et al. 2008; Koski et al. 2012), bonobos (Pan paniscus; Stevens et al. 2015), and common ravens (Corvus corax; Fraser and Bugnyar 2010; Loretto et al. 2012).

-Although data reduction analyses have primarily been used to study primate social relationships, they illustrate why this approach is a potentially useful tool for studying social relationship structure across a much broader range of taxonomic groups (e.g. Fraser and Bugnyar 2010).
+Although data reduction analyses have primarily been used to study primate social relationships, these studies illustrate why this analytic approach is a potentially useful tool for studying social relationship structure across a much broader range of taxonomic groups (e.g. Fraser and Bugnyar 2010).
 Not only can data reduction analyses aid comparisons of the overall “structure” of social relationships, they may also help researchers identify whether particular behaviors have similar social functions for different species.
-For example, all studies to date that have used data reduction analyses to examine the structure of their subjects’ relationships have reported that time spent in close spatial proximity with others loads onto a component reflecting relationship “value”, suggesting that spatial proximity may have a similar social function in each of these species, and if so, may serve as a reliable proxy for comparative studies across taxa.
+For example, all studies to date that have used data reduction analyses to examine the structure of their subjects’ relationships have reported that time spent in close spatial proximity with others loads onto a component reflecting relationship ‘value’, suggesting that spatial proximity may have a similar social function in each of these species.
+If it does, spatial proximity could serve as a reliable proxy for comparative studies across taxa.

 Determining how many components/factors to extract from a data reduction analysis

-Before subjecting data to a data reduction analysis, one must first determine how many factors or components to extract from the analysis (Field 2009).
-This decision is critical given that it will influence how variables cluster together, thereby affecting the final solution (and hence) researchers’ interpretation of those results (Zwick and Velicer 1986; Ledesma and Valero-Mora 2007).
+Before performing a data reduction analysis, one must first determine how many factors or components to extract from the analysis (Field 2009).
+This decision is critical given that it will influence how variables cluster together, thereby affecting the final solution and (hence) researchers’ interpretation of those results (Zwick and Velicer 1986; Ledesma and Valero-Mora 2007).
 Under-extraction can result in the loss of relevant information and distort the overall solution (Zwick and Velicer 1986).
 Over-extraction can result in some factors or components being unstable, making the overall solution difficult to interpret and/or replicate (Zwick and Velicer 1986).